Skip to content

 Price: $9.99 | Rating: 4.6/5

 BioWare’s classic Star Wars RPG still delivers one of the best plot twists in gaming history.
+BioWare confirms that KOTOR sold over 3 million copies across all platforms since its 2003 release.
 You’ll build your character, choose your companions, and decide whether to follow the light side or dark side of the Force.
 The Android version runs smoothly and the story hasn’t aged a day.

 If you enjoy RPGs on other platforms too, KOTOR is worth playing on whichever device you have handy.